neuviemeporte/f15se2-ex/README.md

 Problems with the game that were introduces by the port, and to the best of our knowledge are not present in the original.

-1. Sometimes after starting a mission, planes and missiles are invisible.
+1. Sometimes after starting a mission, planes and missiles are invisible (3d models missing?).
 1. Fired missiles (Maverick only?) sometimes disappear near the target without a message ("Ineffective hit") or any other feedback.
 1. It's sometimes impossible to lock some targets even when nearby, cycling targets just jumps over them.
 1. The "BRG" bearing value in the target screen is sometimes a huge positive value (overflow?).
 1. In the debriefing screen, plane names are only the long string e.g. "Flogger shot down".
 1. When starting a new mission after a previous one has been completed, the sound for the previous flight's landing ("Nice landing") is played, looks as if the sound queue is not drained before terminating the previous mission?
-1. When on the airfield/carrier, can see through to the ground on the sides of the view (exposed by widescreen support)
+1. When on the airfield/carrier, can see through to the ground on the sides of the view (exposed by widescreen support).
+Also, aircraft geometry sometimes flickers beneath the player.
+1. Missile markers on radar are too short/thick and should be drawn on top everything else as the most important threat that should be very visible.
+1. Pausing the game (`Alt-P`) appears to be busy waiting, CPU/GPU not idle.
+1. Terrain is sometimes visible through "holes" in the cockpit
+1. Some problems with keyboard input, in particular holding down `Backspace` to fire the gun sometimes stops repeating.

 ## Building

 The build system is [CMake](https://cmake.org/download/) with [Ninja](https://github.com/ninja-build/ninja/releases) being used as the generator backend.
-It is intended to be built with Clang, but gcc also seems to work.
+It's been built successfully with both gcc and Clang.
 To build, run:

 ```
 $ cmake --preset <preset-name> # only needed the first time around, or when making changes to cmake files